 “Your intuition already follows your values system you just might not realize it yet.
 By understanding what is driving you, it allows you to remain curious through the process and explore all those silly, little, weird, crazy ideas.” ~ Deanna Frances

-After a year of podcasting, Deanna has learned and taken imperfect messy action to create a business around discovering values and applying them to both your personal life and business.
+After a year of podcasting, Deanna has learned and taken imperfect messy action to create a business around discovering values and applying them to both her personal life and business.

 Every business has a set of core values and those values came from a person, a leader within the organization.

 Deanna believes your intuition is following your values.
-You are making decisions based on your values, but you just might not realize it yet.
 It isn’t until you hone in on the feelings of those values that you identify what’s holding you back, what’s making you not feel good about a certain area of your life, but you first have to determine what’s important, why it’s important and how you can apply it to your life.

 As you change, reevaluate your values and what’s driving you to make decisions.